 cancel-text="Cancel": This is the simplest kind of binding.
-It simply sets string literal Cancel to DOM attribute accept-text.
+It simply sets string literal Cancel to DOM attribute cancel-text.
 It is an attribute because no corresponding property is defined on element . updateValue(element, 'cancel-text', 'Cancel');

 accept-text="I {{name}} accept": This is a string interpolating form of the binding which always produces a string.
 The resulting string will be written to DOM attribute accept-text.
-It is attribute because no corresponding property is defined on element . updateValue(element, 'I ' + name + ' accept', 'Cancel');
+It is attribute because no corresponding property is defined on element . updateValue(element, 'accept-text', 'I ' + name + ' accept');

 bind-title="contract.name": This is a bidirectional binding between the expression contract.name and element property title.
 We know that it is an element property title because it is defined on element.
 Any changes in expression will update the property and any changes on property will update the expression.
 There are two caveats: